Quick inner navigation:

 Yes it does too, they include;

-- Overnight commission, this is charged when the trader doesn’t close before the next trading Day, hence overnight commission or swap rate.
+- The overnight commission, this is charged when the trader doesn’t close before the next trading Day, hence overnight commission or swap rate.

 - Spread rate, which is the difference between the buy and sell price of a trading pair.
 It is usually set by the broker.